-Regarding its retail dispensaries, the Company currently:
+Regarding its retail sales operations, the Company currently:

-- owns three dispensaries in California that operate under the Harborside brand, located in Oakland, San Jose and San Leandro; - manages one dispensary in California that operates under the Harborside brand, located in Desert Hot Springs; - owns one dispensary located in Eugene, Oregon that operates under the Terpene Station brand; and - owns a 21% interest in FGW, a company that has the conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
-FGW is currently in the midst of building out the dispensary, which is expected to open in the fourth quarter of 2021.
-Prior to the end of 2021, the Company expects to increase its ownership interest in FGW to 80%.
+- owns four retail dispensaries in California that operate under the Harborside brand, located in Oakland, San Jose, San Leandro and Desert Hot Springs; - operates a retail delivery service which covers most of the San Francisco Bay area from its Oakland and San Jose dispensaries; - owns one dispensary located in Eugene, Oregon that operates under the Terpene Station brand; and - owns a 21% interest in FGW, a company that has the conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
+FGW is currently in the midst of building out the dispensary, which is expected to open in the first quarter of 2022.
+The Company expects to increase its ownership interest in FGW to 80% prior to the end of 2022.

-The Company also operates the Production Campus in Salinas, which is approximately 47 acres in overall size and contains five active light deprivation greenhouses with a combined cultivation area of approximately 200,000 sq. ft., including 155,000 sq. ft. of flower canopy space and 45,000 sq. ft. of nursery space.
-The Production Campus features the Venlo Greenhouse, which provides approximately one acre of growing space in a facility that is equipped with solid glass roof paneling, a customizable automated LED lighting system, radiant heated floors, computerized environmental controls and automated fertigation systems.
+With regard to its cultivation, processing, manufacturing and wholesale sales, the Company operates the Production Campus in Salinas, California, a cultivation/production facility which covers an area of approximately 47 acres, of which approximately 11 acres is devoted to five light deprivation greenhouses containing approximately 200,000 total square feet ("sq. ft.") of licensed cannabis cultivation.
+The Production Campus enables Harborside to produce a wide array of cannabis products which are offered to consumers at varying price points to meet the diverse and changing buying habits of retail customers.
+The cultivation operation includes approximately 155,000 sq. ft. of canopy space allocated to flowering plants and 45,000 sq. ft. of canopy allocated to nursery space.
+The greenhouses utilize advanced lighting, HVAC and fertigation controls, and the Venlo Greenhouse which provides approximately one acre of growing space in a facility that is equipped with solid glass roof paneling, a customizable automated LED lighting system, radiant heated floors, computerized environmental controls and automated fertigation systems.
+The Production Campus also includes approximately 20,000 sq. ft. of building space allocated to processing, packaging, product distribution, warehousing, storage and offices.
 All cannabis flower grown at the Production Campus is cultivated using sustainable practices and the facility adheres to California's rigorous horticulture and harvesting standards.